-- (a) Candidates may submit with their nomination form: - (i) a candidate statement of up to 200 words; - (ii) a video statement of up to two minutes; and - (iii) a photo of themselves. - (b) Candidate statements, video statements and photos must be submitted to the Returning Officer. - (c) Candidate statements, video statements and photos may be submitted to the Returning Officer: - (i) by sending a copy to the email address given on the nomination form: - (ii) by depositing the candidate statement, a storage device with the video statement and photo in the secure box provided for that purpose (if any) at the UMGSA office; or - (iii) personally. - (d) A candidate may seek leave to submit their candidate statement, video statement or photo other than with their nomination form if they have obtained approval from the Returning Officer. - (e) The Returning Officer may in their sole discretion: - (i) cut or edit candidate statements that are more than 200 words; - (ii) refuse to post or publish a video statement that is longer than two minutes. - (f) The Returning Officer must: - (i) post a candidate's statement, video statement and photo on the UMGSA website before voting opens and until voting closes; and - (ii) provide voters with a copy of the candidate statements, video statements and photo before they vote (including via a link to the UMGSA website).
+- (a) All written candidate statements and video statements under this clause must be in English. - (b) Candidates may submit with their nomination form: - (i) a candidate statement of up to 200 words; - (ii) a video statement of up to two minutes; and

+- (iii) a photo of themselves. - (c) Candidate statements, video statements and photos must be submitted to the Returning Officer. - (d) Candidate statements, video statements and photos may be submitted to the Returning Officer: - (i) by sending a copy to the email address given on the nomination form; - (ii) by depositing the candidate statement, a storage device with the video statement and photo in the secure box provided for that purpose (if any) at the UMGSA office; or - (iii) personally. - (e) A candidate may seek leave to submit their candidate statement, video statement or photo other than with their nomination form if they have obtained approval from the Returning Officer. - (f) The Returning Officer may in their sole discretion: - (i) cut or edit candidate statements that are more than 200 words; and - (ii) refuse to post or publish a video statement that is longer than two minutes. - (g) The Returning Officer must: - (i) post a candidate's statement, video statement and photo on the UMGSA website before voting opens and until voting closes; and - (ii) provide voters with a copy of the candidate statements, video statements and photo before they vote (including via a link to the UMGSA website).